Brian Treacy, Sagamore Spirit

-Only the “straight” rye is available for sale outside of the distillery.
-The white rye, first introduced on the distillery’s opening day and the cask strength rye are available only at the distillery, according to Cook.
+The white rye, first introduced on the distillery’s opening day, is only available at the distillery, while the cask strength rye is available wherever Signature 83 is sold, according to Cook.

 On warm weekends, an outdoor tasting area with a harbor view is also open.